tiffcrockett/10-homework/README.md

 ## Installation

-README-Generator is a command-line application built using NODE.js.
+This Employee Summary is a command-line application built using NODE.js.
 NODE.js is required to use to application.
 Run npm i to install.

 ## Usage